 The Fintech Revolution: From Products to Platforms

-For fintechs and digital banks, interoperability is oxygen for innovation.
-It transforms isolated payment products into connected financial ecosystems.
+For fintech companies and digital banks, interoperability is a once-in-a-generation opportunity.
+It turns isolated financial products into connected ecosystems.

-- Remittance Efficiency: With Bangladesh receiving over $27 billion in remittances in 2024, interoperability ensures money reaches families faster and at lower cost.
+- Remittance Efficiency: With $27 billion in remittances received in 2024, interoperability will allow funds to reach families instantly, cutting transaction fees.

-- Credit Access: Unified data across systems enables alternative credit scoring, empowering small entrepreneurs and informal workers to access formal loans.
+- Credit Expansion: Unified transaction data enables alternative credit scoring, allowing small entrepreneurs to qualify for microloans and formal credit.

 1. Bangla QR: Universal Digital Acceptance